wenhaowuuu/wenhaowuuu.github.io/_posts/2022-12-20-dev-potential-ml-sf.md

 ---

 This post shows a published [study](https://www.routledge.com/The-Routledge-Companion-to-Artificial-Intelligence-in-Architecture/As-Basu/p/book/9780367424589) the author conducted while working at [Skidmore, Owings and Merill](https://www.som.com/).
 The author developed with his team a complete workflow of constructing and applying several Machine Learning models to analyze historical development data in the City of San Francisco.
+The project predicts potential real estate development sites in San Francisco based on historic trends, property characteristics and geospatial proximities.

 ## Project Background